Deep-MI/hipsta/hipsta/doc/DOCUMENTATION.md

-  `subiculum` can have the same numeric ID if these substructures are not distinguished in the segmentation. `head` and `tail` can have multiple labels if these are distinguished in the segmentation, but should be combined for the processing within the hippocampal shapetools.
+  `subiculum` can have the same numeric ID if these substructures are not distinguished in the segmentation. `head` and `tail` can have multiple labels if these are distinguished in the segmentation, but should be combined for the processing with this package.

 ## Requirements: